Jmkap/rasa-chatbot/README.md

 1. Python 3.8 - for some reason, rasa install packages do not work with higher versions
+- Ensure that the working Python in your environment variables or at least within the virtual environment is exactly **3.8**
+- This applies when attempting to install **RASA OPEN SOURCE** through **pip install**

-2. Create a Virtual Environment(VENV) to setup rasa
+3. Create a Virtual Environment(VENV) to setup rasa
 	- run: "python -m venv _VENV_NAME_HERE_"

-3. Run your created VENV
+4. Run your created VENV
 	- run: ".\_CREATED_VENV_NAME_HERE_\scripts\activate"
-	- *NOTE*: the name of your venv encased in parenthesis should show in the command line if successful
+	- *NOTE*: the name of your venv, encased in parenthesis, should show in the command line if successful

-4. Install Rasa
+5. Install Rasa
 	- run: "pip install rasa"
 	- IN CASE OF ERROR:
-		- check if correct python version, run: "python --version" in your VENV
+		- Check if the correct Python version, run: "python --version" in your VENV
-		- if correct version but still error, run: "python -m pip install --upgrade pip"
+		- If the correct version but still error, run: "python -m pip install --upgrade pip"
-		- if all of the above is done but still error, further troubleshooting is required Make sure to check the error prints to know what's wrong (ask help from Jm if can't fix)
+		- If all of the above has been done but the error persists, further troubleshooting may be required on a case-by-case basis.
+		- Make sure to check on the error codes which might differ for each device.
+		- Some familiar/previously encountered errors:
+  			- psycopg2 error: "Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/"
+   				- This error is usually fixed by updating microsoft visual c++ to the latest version
+       			- SciPy Error: "SciPy requires GCC >= 8.0"
+          			- This error is resolved simply by updating the current device's GCC version to >= 8.0 or simply the latest version either through **mingw-w64** or any other known or 					familiar methods
+             			- Check the current GCC version by doing "gcc --version".
+If command is not recognized, GCC might not be properly installed or is not installed at all.
+                	- Python Version Error: "...requires python 3.8 or greater"
+                 		- This is usually fixed by installing **Python 3.8 specifically**.
+There have been multiple attempts to use the latest versions, yet display the same error during 					installation
+                   		- Double-check environment variables and ensure that **Python 3.8 is above any other listed Python version**.

-5. Install spaCy
+6. Install spaCy
-	- run: "pip install spacy"
+	- run: "pip install spacy==3.4.4"
 	- same steps with installing rasa
+ 	- 3.4.4 is needed since the later versions require Python 3.9 or greater

-6. Download the spaCy language model:
+7. Download the spaCy language model:
 	- run: "python -m spacy download en_core_web_md"

-7. Download and put a Service Account for the Firebase Project in the "service account" folder
+8. Download and put a Service Account for the Firebase Project in the "service account" folder
 	- Read note in "service account folder"

 ===============ALL SET | More notes below================